 Do not use any fertilizer until the following Spring, always follow the manufacturer guidelines on the fertilizer, although I recommend using the fertilizer at half concentration which provides the monstera with the nutrients it needs without risking the health of the monstera.

 (Read my article, how to revive a dying monstera plant).

 - Usually, curling monstera leaves indicate the humidity is too low or the soil is too dry around the root ball.
 Monstera leaves curl to reduce the surface of their leaves which limits water loss through transpiration in times of drought or low humidity.

 - Monstera leaves turn yellow with a curling appearance because of overwatering.
 Boggy soil around the monstera’s roots excludes oxygen from the soil which interferes with root respiration and prevents the roots from drawing up moisture and nutrients, which cause the leaves to curl and turn yellow as a sign of stress.

 - The reason for monstera leaves curling after repotting is because of transplant shock.
 Monstera leaves curl up to reduce their surface size and decrease water loss whilst the roots adapt to the new potting soil.

 - Monstera leaves also curl upwards due to too much fertilizer.
 Excess fertilizer causes a build of slats around the monstera’s roots which prevents the roots from uptaking moisture resulting in curling and drooping monstera leaves.

-- To revive curling monstera leaves, mimic the conditions of the monstera’s native environment with temperature between 60°F and 85°F, increase the humidity by misting the leaves regularly, plant monstera in well draining soil and allow the top inch of the soil to dry out before watering again.
+- To revive curling monstera leaves, mimic the conditions of the monstera’s native environment with temperatures between 60°F and 85°F, increase the humidity by misting the leaves regularly, plant monstera in well-draining soil, and allow the top inch of the soil to dry out before watering again.